 The Company's Board has adopted Corporate Governance Guidelines.
 The Guidelines, together with the Company's Amended and Restated Certificate of Incorporation, Bylaws and charters of the Board's committees, provide the framework for the governance of the Company.
-A copy of the Company's Corporate Governance Guidelines can be found on the "Investors - Corporate Governance" section of the Company's corporate website at www.anipharmaceuticals.com.
+A copy of the Company's Corporate Governance Guidelines and charters of the Audit and Finance Committee, Nominating and Corporate Governance Committee, and Compensation Committee can be found on the "Investors - Corporate Governance" section of the Company's corporate website at www.anipharmaceuticals.com.
 Among the topics addressed in the Company's Corporate Governance Guidelines are:

 - Board size, composition and qualifications;

 - Selection of directors;

+- Resignation of directors;

 - Board leadership;

 - Board committees;

 - Board and committee meetings;

 - Conflicts of interest;

 - CEO evaluation;

 - Board evaluation;

 - Director continuing education; and

 - Succession planning.